borco/peninspector/README.md

 * configure your stylus using the **Pen Config** dock
 * select one of your styluses as the active one in the top application toolbar
 * draw something with your stylus in the canvas area
-* the **Pressure Histogram** dock will show a histogram with the pressure values reported by the stylus
+* the **Pressure Histogram** dock will show a histogram with the pressure
+* the **Pressure History** dock will show the actual pressure level as you draw in the canvas area
-* copy the chart image to clipboard using **Copy Chart** button from the *Pressure Histogram* dock toolbar
+* copy the chart images to clipboard using **Copy Chart** buttons from the *Pressure Histogram* or *Pressure History* docks' toolbars

 ### Pen Config Dock

 * set a name so that you can identify your pen in the top toolbar
 * the *pressure levels* is used by the **Pressure Histogram** to determine possible bucket values (stylus pressure is reported by Qt as a real number between 0.0 and 1.0)
-* use **Append** to append a new empty config to the end of the config list
+* use the **Plus** button to add a new config to the end of the config list
-* use **Remove** to remove the **selected** configuration
+* use the **Minus** button to remove the **selected** configuration
-* when the app starts with no configured pen, a default pen (XPPen Deco LW) is created by the app
+* when the app starts the first time or finds no configured pen on start, a default pen (XPPen Deco LW) will be created
-* this configuration can be changed or deleted, but if there are no other configured pens when the app closes, it will be recreated on restart

 ![pen config](docs/pen_config_dock.png)

 ### Pen Info Dock

-* displays data reported by Qt from the stylus
+* displays data reported by operating system from the stylus
-* only the top values are actually reported by Qt (from the top till the separator)
 * *tilt angle* and *tilt rotation* values are computed by the application

 ![pen info](docs/pen_info_dock.png)